Skip to content

 Ease Of Use:

 Deep Firebrick will dip, pour, and brush on smoothly and easily.
-Because this glaze contains black specks, it may clog spray guns.
+Because this glaze contains black specks, do not use a fine strainer, and it may clog spray guns.

 Other Product Features: